-Expanding on the creative practice theory and production skills acquired in previous FITV subjects, this subject develops higher level proficiencies in short film production, with a specific focus on advanced editing techniques, on-set production skills, and higher level strategies for developing an improved command of visual narrative literacy.
-This is a hands-on production subject.
-You will be making a short film, editing scenes from previously shot films, you will learn to work with other people in a collaborative creative partnership, you will learn various industry production standards for professional roles, crew hierarchy, and how to function as an industry practitioner.
+Expanding on the creative practice theory and production techniques acquired in previous FITV subjects, this subject develops higher level proficiencies in short film production.
+Beginning with a specific focus on advanced editing techniques, and the principles and strategies of a story-centric approach to cinematic storytelling, through to higher-level strategies for developing an improved command of visual narrative literacy.